rodrigoalveslima/ATLoad_back/README.md

 ```

 ## Session Implementation (Python 3)
-Requests are made by multiple *sessions* simulating clients.
-Each session is an
+Requests are sent by client sessions that simulate real users.
+Each client
-instance of a class that inherits from `ATLoad.Session` and runs on its own
+session is an instance of a class inherited from `ATLoad.Session` and runs on
-thread.
-Each request type is implemented by a method of the same name in that
+its own thread.
+Each request type is implemented by a method with the same name
-class.
+in that class.

-As an example, consider this class that implements a session with those 3
+This class `Session` is a skeleton for the implementation of those 3 request
-request types (`write`, `read`, and `delete`):
+types (`write`, `read`, and `delete`):
 ```
 import argparse
-import datetime

 import ATLoad